tille/Network-Algorihtms/challenge1/README.md

 ## Run

-for run the server run this is the command:
+if you wanna lunch the server run this in your command line:

-  ./server port
+  ./server port_number

-and for run the client only run the binary file with specified server and port
+and for lunch the client run this line, with an specifiec server ip and port number

-  ./client server_ip port
+  ./client server_ip port_number

 ## Examples